 SOLUTION

-We identified an ideal hybrid UI expression that launched a new style of product imagery in the leadspaces of the product pages that we migrated.
-We compiled all of the research and work into a presentation* and eventually codified it for a broader audience on the IBM.com documentation site.
+We identified an ideal hybrid UI expression that launched a new style of product imagery in the leadspaces of the product pages we were migrating.
+Finally, we compiled all of the research and work into a presentation for the design team and codified it for a broader audience on the IBM.com documentation site.